page 2 THE ORIGINAL INTENT WAS PICK FEW BRAINS

-I round my last corner and then I’m out a here.
-This fella comes over and said “you look like the type a guy that should be going to this upcoming spring train show”.
+I round my last corner and then I’m outa here.
+This fella comes over and said, “you look like the type a guy that should be going to this upcoming spring train show”.

-For another 5 bucks this club arranged a spring tour of 20 different model train sites around the region, where people are proudly displaying their working setups.
-Only once a year they open up their homes, basement, garages and storage units to show off their hard work to fellow enthusiasts and the of course, the general public that just want to have a good day’s adventure.
+For another 5 bucks, this club arranged a spring tour of 20 different model train sites around the region, where people are proudly displaying their working setups.
+Only once a year they open up their homes, basement, garages and storage units to show off their hard work to fellow enthusiasts and the, of course, the general public that just want to have a good day’s adventure.

 Just maybe get you hooked on the wonderful world of model train building.

 Don Z. commented …..
-Well, if one is going to partake of the model railroading hobby they have to collect CARS; otherwise there would be no trains to run on the railroad….it’s almost like asking a fisherman why he buys lures.
+Well, if one is going to partake of the model railroading hobby they have to collect CARS; otherwise, there would be no trains to run on the railroad….it’s almost like asking a fisherman why he buys lures.

-Did you know that every small building, cars, telephone poles and hydro lines are strategically placed?
+Did you know that every small building, cars, telephone poles, and hydro lines are strategically placed?
 A lot of thought and planning goes into these working set-ups.
 I would normally say, that’s a lot of work that goes into these train displays.

 Five bucks, 5 bucks, 5 bucks

 Mister Beasley from Bedford Ma USA Commented ……….
 We are not “collectors.”
 We don’t buy anything to put on a static display.
-In fact, most of us immediately break all the rules of collecting.
+In fact, most of us immediately breaks all the rules of collecting.
 First, we rip open the box and throw it away, usually with the instructions.
 Then we take the car or locomotive apart to see what’s inside.
-Then, we replace parts we don’t think are appropriate, add detail, change the electronics, put in different headlights and apply a completely different paint job.
-The end result, rather than a “collectors’ item” in mint condition, is even better – a unique piece of functional, dynamic rail art.
+Then, we replace parts we don’t think are appropriate, add detail, change the electronics, put in different headlights and apply for a completely different paint job.
+The end result, rather than a “collectors’ item” in mint condition, is even better – a unique piece of functional, dynamic model train rail art.